philcockfield/http-promises/README.md

 ```

-Adding headers in this way is immutable with each call to `header` returning a fresh API.
-To root `http` API is uneffected.
+Adding headers is immutable.
+Each call to `header` returns a fresh API.
+The root `http` API is not effected.